 The lower cost of ID tags makes them easy to replace if they get damaged or if your contact info changes suddenly.

 ID tags can be customized to share specific information about your pet that may affect how a stranger cares for them until they can be returned to you safely.
-Additionally, your contact info may change several times over the course of your dog’s life, and sometimes those changes may be temporary.
+Additionally, your contact information may change several times over the course of your dog’s life, and sometimes those changes may be temporary.

 You can customize spare ID tags for specific trips or situations.
 For example, if you have to leave your dog with a friend, you may want them to have more accurate information so they can be returned to the appropriate person.
+What info is on dog tags?

 Creative Dog Tag Ideas